liferay-search/liferay-docs/en/user/articles/110-collaboration/05-collaborating/03-message-boards/01-intro.markdown

 [TOC levels=1-4]

-Although you're likely already familiar with what a modern forum can do, here's a sampling of what users and administrators can do with @product@'s Message Boards app.
+Although you're likely already familiar with what a modern forum can do, here's a sampling of what users and administrators can do with @sharepoint@'s Message Boards app.

 Users can: